wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 ### Demo 1 (Virgin Joomla install)

-1. Assuming that you have your valid credentials in your credentials file on your laptop (if you don't know what this is, go to the beginning of this document and start there) follow the steps in "POPULATE YOUR STACKSCRIPT" above.
-2. Once the steps in POPULATE YOUR STACKCRIPT have been followed fully, make the following additional changes to the advanced settings of your Stackscript.

 >     set "The number (1, 2 or 3) of the template you are using" to "1"
 >     set "The Display name for your website e.g. My Demo Website" to "My Joomla Demo"
 >     set "APPLICATION" to "joomla"